oliverbutler/simple-task-engine/README.md

 There are some disadvantages:

 - At very high scale, this may not be as suitable as a fully distributed system such as SQS
-- `TaskMaple` relies upon polling tasks from a MySQL/PgSQL so more load will be incurred on your DB
+- `SimpleTaskEngine` relies upon polling tasks from a MySQL/PgSQL so more load will be incurred on your DB